leichester/cheat-sheet-elixir/README.md

 - `foo! function may raise an error` => the result of a `foo!` is not wrapped in a tuple and it may raises an exception
 - Exceptions/Errors are **not used** for controlling flow
 - Elixir uses **fail fast** idea and the supervision trees to control process health and possible restart processes.
+- Elixir identifiers must start with a letter or underscore, optionally followed by letters, digits, and underscores.
+The identifiers may end with a question mark or an exclamation mark.
+Module, record, protocol, and behavior names start with an uppercase letter and are BumpyCase.
+All other identifiers start with a lowercase letter or an underscore, and by convention use underscores between words.

 ## Comments